socalrug/presentations/2019-06-25_Making_an_R_Package_with_usethis/README.md

-# Making an R package with use this
+# Making an R package with usethis

 * 2019-06-25
 * Speaker: Emil Hvitfeldt